jarrodtaylor/jarrodtaylor.github.io/.alternator/resume.md

 ### Associate Partner @ Syrinx/Maris Consulting ~ 2013–2024

-In 2013 I started at Syrinx Consulting as a customer–facing Senior Software Engineer where I contracted with dozens of companies all around the US.
+In 2013 I started at Syrinx Consulting as a <mark>customer–facing Senior Software Engineer</mark> where I contracted with dozens of companies all around the US.
 We turned ideas into shipping products and scaled services to millions of users.

-In 2016 I was made an associate partner and, in addition to hands–on development, was involved in sales engineering, project discovery/scoping, putting teams together, and acting as a project lead and product manager.
+In 2016 I was made an associate partner and, in addition to hands–on development, was involved in <mark>sales engineering</mark>, <mark>project discovery/scoping</mark>, <mark>putting teams together</mark>, and acting as a
+ <mark>project lead</mark> and <mark>product manager</mark>.

-In 2022 Syrinx was acquired by DeWinter Group and began operating as Maris Consulting.
+In 2022 Syrinx was <mark>acquired by DeWinter Group</mark> and began operating as Maris Consulting.

 ### Managing Member @ Screen Sized ~ 2012–2013

+<aside class="left">Door–to–door sales is rough.</aside>

 Screen Sized was a web development agency.
-We built the platform that managed block ticket sales for sites like Grand Prix Experiences and NFL Pro Bowl On Location.
+We built the <mark>platform that managed block ticket sales for sites like Grand Prix Experiences and NFL Pro Bowl On Location</mark>.

 ### Cofounder + CTO @ City Slicking ~ 2011

-City Slicking was a startup that advertised locally for small businesses using quantity discounts/assurance contracts as promotions.
-I built all the things.
+City Slicking was a startup that advertised locally for small businesses using quantity discounts/assurance contracts as promotions. <mark>I built all the things</mark>.

 ### Research & Development Engineer @ Front Porch ~ 2011